vivienneobrien/webpack5/README.md

 #### Browser caching and how webpack can help us do that

-- Everytime you load a webpage you download all that webpages assets.
-Every time you load the page, the browser downloads all those assets.
+- Every time you load a page, the browser downloads all its assets.
 This can make the website take a long time to load especially on mobile or if there are alot of assets.
 Customers will need to await several minutes until the page is ready.
 The solution to this problem is called browser caching.
 If the file doesnt change between page reloads then your browser can save it to a specific place known as **_cache_**.
-When you reopen this page the browser download this file again.
+- When you reopen this page the browser download this file again.
 It will take this file from cache.
 This technique helps save a lot of time and traffic.
 However this may lead to another issue.
 What if you fixed a bug on your website and your javascript file has been changed?
 If the browser always takes this file from cache, your customers will never get the new version.
-Therefore, we need a mechanism for updating the cache.
+- Therefore, we need a mechanism for updating the cache.
 One of the most popular approaches is creating a new file with a new name each time you make a change.
 Browsers remember files like names therefore if the name changes, browsers will download the new version.
 Note: it does not mean that we need to change the file name every time we change our code.
 Webpack can do this automatically.
 One of the best practices is to add MD5# to the name of the file.
 It will generate a new file name only if the filename has some change inside.
   `filename: "bundle.[contenthash]js"`.
 Now we have two bundles in the `'./dist'` folder.

   <img src="./readme/two-bundles.png" alt="Now two bundles" width="200"/>